The Building Safety Act 2022 – Summary & Guidance

 Sweco author: Neil Badley MRICS, with contributions from across our Building Control team

-The Building Safety Act 2022 (applicable to England and Wales) is now in force, the transitional period having closed on 6 April 2024.
+The Building Safety Act 2022 (applicable to England and Wales) has ben in force since the transitional period closed on 6 April 2024.

-The impact is being felt across all sectors and by all disciplines involved in the design and construction of building work.
+Despite the passage of time, the BSA’s impact is still being felt across all sectors and by all disciplines involved in the design and construction of building work as they try to come to terms with its implications.

 These are the biggest changes to building safety legislation for nearly 40 years, and they will raise standards across the industry and ensure building owners have nowhere to hide if they break the rules.